 If the matter appears to be a child protection issue, this course of action needs to be discussed with a designated teacher first, and the Designated Teacher will contact the parents.
-However, the welfare and safety of the pupil remains paramount and when it is appropriate to act without delay it may be appropriate for another member of staff such as the Head of Boarding to make the necessary call.
-If a designated teacher is not contactable then the respective Headmasters should be contacted.
+However, the welfare and safety of the pupil remain paramount, and when it is appropriate to act without delay.
+It may be appropriate for another member of staff, such as the Head of Boarding, to make the necessary call.

+If a designated teacher is not contactable, then the Head of Junior School or Headmaster should be contacted.